 Eat App - OpenTable and Resy Alternative

-Eat focuses on easy to understand pricing, so restaurants don't have to deal confusing ad products, hidden fees, or additional add-ons.
+Eat focuses on easy-to-understand pricing, so restaurants don't have to deal with confusing ad products, hidden fees, or additional add-ons.

 Resy and OpenTable require you to buy iPads in order to run their systems.
-Eat App runs on iPad apps, but also in through web, iOS and Android mobile devices, giving total flexibility to reservation management for restaurants.
+Eat App runs on iPad apps, but also through web, iOS, and Android mobile devices, giving total flexibility to reservation management for restaurants.

-POS data sharing with the reservation system is a killer app for restaurants and is changing the way restaurants understand guest, operations and marketing.
+POS data sharing with the reservation system is a killer app for restaurants and is changing the way restaurants understand guests, operations, and marketing.

-To get started with OpenTable and Resy you need contact them and speak with their sales team before being able to try out the system.
+To get started with OpenTable and Resy you need to contact them and speak with their sales team before being able to try out the system.
 This is an antiquated approach suitable for large enterprise clients.
-Restaurant owners need a solution they can use themselves without getting stuck in back and forth exchanges with sales members.
+Restaurant owners need a solution they can use themselves without getting stuck in back-and-forth exchanges with sales members.